PheelTi/jersey-multipart-featuir/README.md

 The typing of the parameter is important, and if a `MessageBodyReader` for the particular content-type, or an extractor (via a `ParamConverter` for instance) exists, the field will be instanciated as desired.

-It is also possible to use the `FormDataBodyPart` or any sub-class.
+It is also possible to use the `FormDataBodyPart` or any sub-class (even your own implementation with its storage provider).
 If a sub-class is used, only the ones that are instances of the desired type will be returned.

 Be careful if you use a type, or an invalid `FormDataBodyPart` sub-class, you will get some *null* values.